Njinga Cycling's Climbing and Descending Guide

 - Tyre pressure - You want your tyres inflated to around 80 - 120psi, dependent on your weight and the weather conditions.
 If it is raining and the roads are wet we would recommend running the pressure a little lower to improve grip.

-- Check for cuts and flints - A simple spin of the wheel and check for any cuts or road debris that could be lodged in your tyre is a must.
-Even if the tyre is still inflated, that foreign object could become further embed as you ride, causing you to puncture.
+- Check for cuts and flints - A simple spin of each wheel and check for any cuts or road debris that could be lodged in your tyres is a must.
+Even if the tyre is still inflated, that foreign object could become further embedded as you ride, causing you to puncture.

 - Check your brakes - Ensure the brake pads are not overly worn.
 Most pads come with a guide on them that clearly indicates when the pad is worn and needs replacing.
-The second check with the brakes is to make sure they are operating correctly.
-Pulling both brakes while wheeling the bike forward is a good test.
+Check that the brakes are operating correctly by pulling both brakes while wheeling the bike forward is a good test.

 - Contact points - Making sure the key contact points are secure ahead of your ride is a must.
-Pushing down on the handlebars and standing in front of the bike, with the wheel between your legs, and trying to turn the handlebar, will highlight if the handlebar or stem is loose.
-Trying to move the seat post with your hands will prevent any nasty surprises when riding.
+Pushing down on the handlebars and standing in front of the bike, with the front wheel between your legs, and trying to turn the handlebar, will highlight if the handlebar or stem is loose.
+With your hand on the saddle's nose, try and rotate the seatpost.
+If it moves, tighten the clamp.
+This will prevent any nasty surprises when riding.

 There is nothing worse than slowly becoming a sweaty mess as you climb or freezing as you speed down the other side.
 Choosing the correct clothing is key when your body temperature, the altitude and conditions can change so drastically within a ride.
-We would recommend opting for layers, allowing you to strip off when the heat is on and have options for the descent.
-A high quality gilet or rain jacket is perfect.
-At the very least a set of arm warmers and if cold gloves are both key additions to your kit collection.
+We would recommend opting for layers, allowing you to strip off when the heat is on and have options for the descent when it's typically cooler.
+A high-quality gilet or rain jacket is perfect.
+At the very least a set of arm warmers and if cold gloves are both key additions to your clothing kit collection.
 Read our guide to dressing for the climbs here.

 We all need to manage our energy levels and fuel efficiency when we ride but particularly when out on a long and hilly ride.
 With that in mind, it’s important to know your route and fuel accordingly.
 Too often riders struggle on the hills not because of their riding abilities but, because they’ve got their fuelling strategy wrong.
 Find out how many climbs you have, and which are the longest and steepest.
 We recommend eating at least 20 minutes before you know you have a significant climb approaching.
 Use your bike computer or your ride route profile to know what’s coming up but more importantly know that you’ve packed enough fuel at the start of your ride.